 Is there a minimum age requirement to form a company?

 Directors must be at least 16 years old at the time of company formation.

 We provide online company formation services for UK residents and non-UK residents.
 We also have a London Registered Office Service that is ideal for companies in England and Wales.
 All official government mail and notices delivered to the registered office will be forwarded by scan and email, within one working day, free of charge.
-The purpose of a registered office is simply to provide UK government agencies, such as Companies House and HMRC, with an official contact address.
+The purpose of a registered office is simply to provide UK government agencies, such as Companies House and HMRC, with an official contact address, as well as to store the company’s registers for public inspection.
 This address is displayed on public record at Companies House.

 - Usually set up by profit-making businesses.